Senate Moves to End ASUU Strike, Summons Education Minister, NUC Boss Over Funding Crisis

 He accused the ministry of attempting to divert part of the approved funds to other tertiary institutions contrary to the National Assembly’s directive that the N150 billion should be used exclusively for universities.

-Responding to ASUU’s demands, the Senate committees pledged to broker constructive dialogue between the union and the Federal Government, assuring the union that they would not allow the dispute to degenerate further.
+Responding to ASUU’s demands, the Senate committees pledged to broker constructive dialogue between the union and the federal government, assuring that they would not allow the dispute to degenerate further.

-Dandutse emphasized that the legislature viewed the education sector as the foundation of national development and that the continued instability in the universities was unacceptable.
+Dandutse emphasised that the legislature viewed the education sector as the foundation of national development and that the continued instability in the universities was unacceptable.

 “We believe that with mutual understanding and sincerity from all parties, we can find a lasting solution that prioritizes both the welfare of lecturers and the interests of students,” he said.